 4. After 3 minutes, remove the bag then enjoy.

-Loose-leaf green tea is the tea which isn’t brewed in a tea bag.
-The water flows through the leaves and extracts the minerals and vitamins from it.
+Loose-leaf green tea is a tea that isn’t brewed in a tea bag.
+The water flows through the leaves and extracts minerals and vitamins from it.
 There are many green teas so we choose one kind of them to introduce.

 2. Fill your teapot with 8-10 oz of hot water.